Virginia State Inspection Sticker Changes You Need to Know

 In the Virginia State Police press release regarding the change, Capt.
 R.C.
 Maxey Jr. stated that the core mission of the Virginia Safety Inspection Program is to promote highway safety.
 “The crash avoidance technology is another tool provided by manufacturers to ensure vehicles operated on the roadways are safe at all times.
 Therefore, we immediately began evaluating the situation and set forth to make the necessary changes to the Motor Vehicle Safety Inspection Manual, which governs the placement of the safety inspection sticker on all vehicles.”

 Virginia State Inspection Experts

 Virginia Tire & Auto prides itself on being a true expert in Virginia vehicle laws and regulations.
-If you bring your car in for its inspection at any of our 14 locations in Northern Virginia, you can be sure your technician will hit all 24 points of the state inspection list.
+If you bring your car in for its inspection at any of our 15 locations in Virginia, you can be sure your technician will hit all 24 points of the state inspection list.